Hirosvk/slack_ttt/docs/reflection.md

 ## Failures

 ## How do I want to be managed?
+I want to strike a good balance between guidance and independence with my manager.
+I consider myself to be a flexible team player, and I am open to different styles of management.
+It can get frustrating for me when expectations are not clear, and it leads to misunderstanding.
+I'm fine with my manager telling me, for example, that I have not earned his trust.

 ## How do I work with colleagues?

 ## Producing quality work